saaya28/rpl-summer-2022/halona/DailyLog.md

 ## 6/24
-* Today, I made a folder on the repo
+* I made a folder on the repo
+* I went through a tutorial on Pytorch